 Measurements for distance are calculated in kilometres, while weight is noted in kilograms.

-The visa policy in Macedonia is fairly liberal, with over 85 countries granted 90 days visa-free, within a 180-day period.
+It's fairly easy to enter Macedonia by plane or overland.
+The visa policy in Macedonia is relatively liberal, with over 85 countries granted 90 days visa-free, within a 180-day period.
 You should have at least three months validity of your passport beyond your visit.

 Citizens of numerous other countries require a visa before traveling to Macedonia (including some Middle Eastern countries, India, China, and others) so do check before you go to make sure you can enter easily with the correct papers.